spine-tools/SpineOpt.jl/docs/src/tutorial/ramping.md

 ![image](figs_ramping/ramping_results_ramping_constraint.png)

 The image above shows the electricity flow results for both power plants.
-As expected, the *power\_plant\_a* (i.e., the cheapest unit) output is limited to its ramp up and down limits, therefore it can't follow the demand changes as before.
+As expected, the *power\_plant\_a* (i.e., the cheapest unit) output is limited to its ramps limits, therefore it can't follow the demand changes as before.
+For instance, the unit's power output is 45MW in the first hour, which is lower than the previous result of 50MW in the same hour.
+This is because the unit needs to gradually decrease its power output and reach 25MW in the last hour.
+However, due to the imposed ramp-down limit of 10MW, it cannot start from 50MW as before.
 Therefore, the *power\_plant\_b* (i.e., the more expensive unit) must produce to cover the demand that plant 'a' can't due to its ramping limitations.
-As shown here, the ramping limits might lead to a higher costs in power systems.
+As shown here, the ramping limits might lead to a higher costs in power systems compared to the previous case.

 *But...there is something more here...Can you tell what?* :anguished: